erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

    Not today, but the desire is that these tools eventually converge into one.
    - Rye Grows with uv, Armin Ronacher, https://lucumr.pocoo.org/2024/2/15/rye-grows-with-uv/

 Per Armin's recent blog post, Rye is probably not the final solution.
-He thinks rye will get absorbed into a more fleshed out project like uv.
+He thinks Rye will get absorbed into a more fleshed out project like uv.
 It seems Python packaging will continue evolving and improving, a welcome sight for Pythonistas!